khoborerkagoj/inc/steps/step10/README.md

 expression is in EAX, from where we can move into EDI and do what needs to be done.

+## Implementing `letrec`
+Now that we have implemented transformation and `emit-closure`, we can modify the implementation of emit-letrec to implement `letrec` with functions.
+Closures are simply data elements; however, we need to deal with the bound variables in the letrec concurrently.

+## `fx/`
+To test the collatz sequence, we add the primitive `fx/`, which implements integer division.
+This is pretty simple: we divide one by the other using the `DIV` instruction.
+As we pass in two fixnums, we get an output of an integer, which we then convert to a fixnum again.

 # TODO
 * For now, don't allow letrec except for top level.
 We can add that later, and then we could consider splitting it up into emit-init-letrec (only